TarCV/fork/README.md

 groups                 | Map&lt;String, Integer&gt; | map the name of a pool to their lowest dimension for a characteristic

 ## Runtime Permissions
-By default Fork auto-grants all runtime permissions on Android Marshmallow +.
-It is possible anyway to selectively revoke one or more permissions per single test case.
+By default Fork auto-grants all runtime permissions on Android Marshmallow +. ~~It is possible anyway to selectively revoke one or more permissions per single test case.~~(Not supported yet in TarCV/fork)
-To do so, you have to add an annotation called `RevokePermission`.
+~~To do so, you have to add an annotation called `RevokePermission`.
 Here is an example:
 ```java
   @Test
   @RevokePermission({Manifest.permission.RECORD_AUDIO,